northeastern-datalab/factorized-graphs/Readme.md

 ## Usage
-For examples on the usage of the various methods, please see the `test_sslh` directory in the source tree.
+1. For examples on the usage of the various methods, please see the `test_sslh` directory in the source tree.
+2. [/reproducibility.md](https://github.com/northeastern-datalab/factorized-graphs/blob/master/reproducibility.md) contains a detailed description to reproduce the experimental results reported in the paper (as submitted to the [ACM SIGMOD 2021 Reproducibility](https://reproducibility.sigmod.org/)).

 ## License